rasmartins/fbv2kpa/README.md

 In the following sections I present a reasonably inexpensive solution to create a hardware/software converter to allow the foot controller to interface with the Kemper Profiler.
-Most of the hardware I used was lying around at my house gathering dust and this project seem to be a good one to use them and learn a few things in the process.
+Most of the hardware I used was lying around gathering dust and this project seem to be a good one to use them and learn a few things in the process.

 # Hardware Used